Alf's Button Afloat

-Alf's Button Afloat is a 1938 British comedy film directed by Marcel Varnel and starring Bud Flanagan, Chesney Allen, Jimmy Nervo, Alastair Sim and Peter Gawthorne.
-In the film, the Crazy Gang go to sea, where one of them discovers a button on his uniform is made from the metal of Aladdin's lamp.
-The film parodies the 1920 novel Alf's Button by W.A.
-Darlington and its subsequent film adaptations.
+Alf's Button Afloat is a 1938 British comedy film directed by Marcel Varnel and starring Bud Flanagan, Chesney Allen, Jimmy Nervo, Teddy Knox, Charlie Naughton, Jimmy Gold and Alastair Sim.
+It was written by Marriott Edgar, Val Guest and Ralph Smart based on the 1920 novel Alf's Button by W.A.
+Darlington.

+Plot

+The Crazy Gang go to sea, where one of them discovers a button on his uniform is made from the metal of Aladdin's lamp.